onema/fuel-cloud-storage/readme.md

 # TODOS:

-* - Create an update method that will replace an existing file.
+* Create an update method that will replace an existing file.
-* - Fail upload if file already exist.
+* Fail upload if file already exist.
-* - Enable multi-part upload for large size files.
+* Enable multi-part upload for large size files.
-* - Handle each exception appropriately, currently each exception re-throwns
-*   the exception as one of the above.
+* Handle each exception appropriately, currently each exception re-throwns the exception as one of the exceptions specified in the package.
-* - List all containers
+* List all containers
+* Copy between containers
+* Re-name files
+* Re-name containers
+* Extend unit tests to verify correct exception handling